Computer Forensics Scholarships

 Competitive Programs Offer Training in Cyber-Security

-You add the word "forensics" to anything today and you have a very competitive and cutting-edge major.
-Computer Forensics is nothing short of this.
+If you add the word “forensics” to anything today, you are guaranteed to have a very competitive and cutting-edge major with equally promising job opportunities attached to it.
+Computer Forensics is nothing short of this standard, offering a serious exploration into the digital world of legal evidence stored in computer hardware and software.
 Professionals in the field often also work in computer security, or cyber-security, in the private, public or military sectors.
-In fact the federal government is currently one of the largest employers of cyber-security and computer forensics specialists.
+In fact, the federal government is currently one of the largest employers of cyber-security and computer forensics specialists.

 Scholarships

-The Regional Computer Forensics Laboratory sponsors a number of paid student internships that give forensics majors hands-on experience in the field.
+The Regional Computer Forensics Laboratory (RCFL) sponsors a number of paid student internships in different branches that give forensics majors hands-on experience in the field.
 These positions are ultra-competitive and only available in a handful of locations.

 Purdue University Computer and Information Technology Department offers a variable number of scholarships both departmental and sponsored.
 Students applying for the Computer Forensics program are advised to ask for current COT scholarships.
-Scholarships are competitive.
+Scholarships are competitive and some change yearly.
+Contact the Purdue financial aid office for more information on applying to this program.

-Portland State University in Oregon offers departmental scholarships to students in the Maseeh College of Engineering and Computer Science.
-This includes majors in Computer Forensics.
+Portland State University in Oregon offers a huge number of departmental scholarships to students in the Maseeh College of Engineering and Computer Science.
+This includes concentrations in Computer Forensics.
 Hundreds of awards are made available each year for both academically talented and financially disadvantaged students.
+Get in touch with their financial aid office for more information and for applications.

-Kennesaw State University CyberCrime Institute may offer tuition assistance to military personnel, to Veterans and to those individuals who have been put out of work and require training, such as certification in computer forensics.
+Kennesaw State University in Kennesaw, Georgia is home to the Southeast Cybercrime Institute and offers courses in computer forensics through its computer science and information systems departments.
+Georgia may offer tuition assistance to military personnel, to Veterans and to those individuals who have been put out of work and require training, such as certification in computer forensics.

 The Community College Connection

-Community and technical colleges have specialized in IT related programs for the last two decades.
-Most offer quite a number of scholarships, as well as possess some of the highest end computer equipment available.
+Community and technical colleges have specialized in IT/IS related programs for the last two decades.
+Most offer quite a number of scholarships, as well as having the advantage of possessing some of the highest end computer equipment available.
 Look for your local or regional institution to also offer very high-end courses in computer security and forensics as well as the industry certification exams.
-Most also offer career counseling and job placement services.
+Most also offer career counseling and job placement services, so they are a one-stop-shop in terms of academic and career achievement.
+Here are a few of the best:

 Cowley Community College in Kansas offers a competitive program in Computer Forensics and a scholarship.
 The Business, Computer and Information Technology Scholarship may award students with the highest GPAs full tuition as well as stipends to cover books and other expenses associated with the program.